AdityaCoppisetti/keylouder/README.md

 i will be using that to adjust volume

-and the most exciting part of the project i made a virtual pet inside the keyboard!
+and the most exciting part of the project is that i made a virtual pet inside the keyboard!

-i made a tamagotchi module
+i made a tamagotchi module.

 what a tamgotchi?